 Popular Tourist Destinations (By trek):

 Nepal undoubtedly is a country of spectacular beauty and it has been recognized as a top trekking destination in the world.
-However, the travelers coming in Nepal should keep in mind the possible dangers that may occur during the trekking in the Himalayas such as landslides, altitude sickness, and occasional thefts or extortion and so forth.
-Some contingencies are properly… ...View Detail
+However, the travellers coming to Nepal should keep in mind the possible dangers that may occur during the trekking in the Himalayas such as landslides, altitude sickness, and occasional thefts or extortion and so forth.
+Some contingencies are… ...View Detail

 Medical Checklist Even if you are not health conscious, you better consult with your doctor and pharmacists for brands and necessary medicines.
 Because, the medical facility or treatment you find in your country may not be possible to find here, so as the medicine.
 The brand you may take in a… ...View Detail

 If you are planning to come to Nepal, obviously the weather is one of the important factor to consider.
 Nepal has four main seasons--autumn (September to November), spring (March to May), summer (June to August), and the winter (December to February).
 Each season has something special to see and discover in Nepal.… ...View Detail

 In order to get in to Nepal, the visas can be obtained on demand at entry points.
 There are mainly two ways to get in to Nepal.
 By Air Nepal has International Air connections mainly the following designated countries and places: Nepal Airlines, the national flag carrier of Nepal… ...View Detail